Eschatologue/CM_wiki/docs/class/magus/arcanist.md

 **Spellbook**

 :   You gain a Spellbook that contains a number of spells of your choice equal to your number of Spells Known, which replace your current Spells Known.
-You choose these new spells from the Magus or Wizard spell list, but they must be of a level that you have the spell slots for as shown on the Magus table.
+You choose these new spells from the [Magus] or [Wizard] spell list, but they must be of a level that you have the spell slots for as shown on the Magus table.
 Your Arcane Spellbook is a Tiny item that can be enchanted as part of your Arcane Armoury.

 **Preparing Spells**

-:   Over the course of a long rest, you can spend 1 hour preparing your spells for the day.
+:   When you finish a Long Rest, you can spend 1 hour preparing your spells for the day.
 You prepare a number of spells from your Spellbook equal to half your level + your Intelligence modifier + your proficiency bonus.
 These are the only spells you can cast until you prepare other spells, and while prepared they count as Magus spells for you.

 **Ritual Casting**